 - Providing access to correctly resourced multidisciplinary teams can improve DFU outcomes.
 This could result in avoided amputations and improved quality of life and mortality.

-- EMAHSN has supported the development and delivery of a demonstrator for a technology-enabled new model of care for DFU patients in Derbyshire.
-The collaboration involves Derby Teaching Hospitals NHS Foundation Trust, Derbyshire Community Health Services NHS Foundation Trust and industry partners Entec Health Ltd and Aranz Medical Ltd. Together the innovation team has successfully implemented the Silhouette® 3D wound imaging system as part of an integrated pathway across both primary and secondary care.
+- EMAHSN has supported the development and delivery of a demonstrator for a technology-enabled new model of care for DFU patients in South Derbyshire.
+The collaboration involves Derby Teaching Hospitals NHS Foundation Trust, Derbyshire Community Health Services NHS Foundation Trust and industry partners Entec Health Ltd and Aranz Medical Ltd. Together the innovation team has successfully implemented the Silhouette® 3D wound imaging system as part of an integrated pathway across both primary and secondary care in Southern Derbyshire.

-- EMAHSN assisted with ensuring that the system can be readily procured from a framework available to all NHS organisations and facilitated coordination with all partners to get the new pathway implemented in four settings.
+- EMAHSN assisted with ensuring that the system can be readily procured from a framework available to all NHS organisations and facilitated coordination with all partners to get the new pathway implemented in 10 settings.

 - EMAHSN is providing support with the implementation, communications, patient and public involvement, planning and procurement for wider adoption and spread across the region and nationally.

 - EMAHSN has established a health economic model and supporting evaluation to monitor and report on the impact of the demonstrator.
-A full, year one evaluation has also taken place and results will be published in 2018.
+A business case has been produced for the first year of deployment.

 - Patient perception of outpatient waiting times at RDH have reduced.
 3% of patients felt they were seen within 30 minutes in 2016 versus 72% in 2017.